DZakh/rescript-ava/README.md

 ## Status

-- rescript-ava depends on ReScript 9.1.4, Ava 4.0.1 and @ryyppy/rescript-promise 2.1.0
+- rescript-ava depends on ReScript 9.1.4, Ava 4.0.1
 - rescript-ava has bindings for ~95% original functionality.
 If you find some bindings you need are missing, contributions are welcome

 ## Usage